MoenishBaalan/AI-EMOTION-RECOGNITION-USING-WEBCAM-AND-MICROPHONE/README.md

   Real-time Multimodal Emotion Detection System
 </p>

-# AI-Powered Emotion Recognition Using Webcam and Microphone

 ## 📌 Project Overview
 This project presents a real-time **AI-powered emotion recognition system** that detects human emotions by analyzing **facial expressions** through a webcam and **speech signals** through a microphone.
 By combining both visual and audio modalities, the system improves prediction reliability compared to single-source emotion recognition systems.